Generic For Sale Sign outside a House

 Buy to let mortgages

-These can be considered ‘riskier’ than residential mortgages by some lenders, due to void periods.
+Some lenders consider these riskier than residential mortgages because of void periods.
 This means you’ll need to provide details of the rental income you can expect to receive.
 Location will play a role in this as well as property type.

 This type of mortgage is usually interest-only too, which means you’ll pay the interest on the loan each month: none of the capital.
 This will make your monthly repayments lower, but at the end of the mortgage term, you’ll need to pay the loan back in full.
 Interest rates tend to be higher too.